skeeto/skeeto.github.com/_posts/2017-01-08-C-Closures-as-a-Library.markdown

 ~~~

 Potential problems are that it's neither thread-safe nor re-entrant.
-Two different threads cannot use this comparator at the same time.
+Two different threads cannot use this comparator [at the same
-Also, on some platforms and configurations, repeatedly accessing a
+time][gs].
+Also, on some platforms and configurations, repeatedly
-global variable in a comparator [may have a significant cost][reloc].
+accessing a global variable in a comparator [may have a significant
-A common workaround for thread safety is to make the global variable
+cost][reloc].
+A common workaround for thread safety is to make the
-thread-local by allocating it in thread-local storage (TLS):
+global variable thread-local by allocating it in thread-local storage
+(TLS):

 ~~~c
 _Thread_local struct coord *target;       // C11